-- For details on the calculation of ratios and the net investment income, see the glossary in appendix D to this report. - The net investment income of the investment portfolio for 2013 includes the gain on the revaluation of Zavarovalnica Maribor to fair value of € 9.7 million and the net investment income from investment property of € -0.3 million. - The net investment income of the investment portfolio does not include the net investment income from assets pertaining to policyholders who bear the investment risk since such assets do not affect the income statement.
+- For details on the calculation of ratios and the net investment income, see the glossary in appendix D to this report.
+The net investment income of the in-vestment portfolio for 2013 includes the gain on the revaluation of Zavarovalnica Maribor to fair value of $\in$ 9.7 million and the net investment income from invest - Maribor to fair value of $\in$ 9.7 million and the net investment income from invest-ment property of $\in$ -0.3 million.
+The net investment income of the investment portfolio does not include the net investment income from assets pertaining to policyholders who bear the investment risk since such assets do not affect the income statement.
 The mathematical provision of policyholders who bear the investment risk moves in line with this line item.

-Sava Reinsurance Company started consolidating Zavarovalnica Maribor as from 1 May 2013, which had a major impact on the Sava Re Group financial statements.
+Sava Reinsurance Company started consolidating Zavarovalnica Maribor as from 1 May 2013, which had a major impact on the Sava Re Group